-All information Open Awards hold about your provider, key contacts, and your learners are held securely on our database and only used for the purposes provided.
+Open Awards hold all information about your provider, key contacts, and your learners securely on our database and will only use it for the purposes provided.
 You will find full details on how we use and protect your information at Open Awards in our Privacy Notice.
 The Privacy Notice gives you details on: